precice/dealii-adapter/docs/adapter-dealii-configure.md

   set Tolerance force               = 1.0e-9
 end
 ```
 This subsection defines parameters for the applied solver.
 First of all, the underlying model needs to specified: you can either choose a [linear elastic](https://en.wikipedia.org/wiki/Linear_elasticity) model or employ a hyper-elastic non-linear [neo-Hookean solid](https://en.wikipedia.org/wiki/Neo-Hookean_solid).
 The non-linear solvers applies an iterative Newton-Raphson scheme to solve the system iteratively.
 The following selections determine the properties of the linear and non-linear solver.
 Depending on your configuration, some parameters might not be relevant.
-The residual of the linear solver is only relevant for the non-linear model, since the residual is adjusted between individual Newton iteration.
+The residual of the linear solver is only relevant for the non-linear model, since the residual is adjusted between individual Newton iterations.
 For the linear model, this value is hard-coded.
 {% include note.html content="You need to build deal.II with `UMFPACK` in order to use the direct solver, which is enabled by default." %}